 If you are looking to start your studies in September 2014 a list of modules is available in the 2014 brochure.

 This is an indicative list and actual content may vary as we regularly review the content or our courses in light of new experiences and developments in the field.

 Graduates can expect excellent career prospects, ranging from employment opportunities with manufacturers with in-house design departments to design consultanies.
 Other employers will be interested in skills and abilities developed throughout the course such as communication skills and ability to critically analyse and produce creative solutions to problems.
 Therefore, graduates will also be well placed to pursue and develop careers in marketing, advertising and management consultancy.

-AAA at A-level, excluding general studies.
-Preferably including an art and design related A-level such as design, design technology or art and design and usually including a minimum grade B mathematics and science at GSCE level.
+A-level: AAA (excluding General Studies).
+Preferably including an art and design related A-level such as Design, Design Technology or Art and Design and usually including a minimum grade B Mathematics and Science at GSCE level.

 All undergraduate applications should be made through the Universities and Colleges Admissions Services (UCAS).

 If you require any further information please contact our admissions team, e: email@example.com t: +44 (0)113 343 2149